prohippo/ActiveWatch/README.md

 AW scores similarity by the the number of standard deviations that a raw inner product falls above or below the mean of a noise distribution.
-This noise will be roughly Gaussian; an AW scaled similarity of 3 standard deviations would roughly be significant at p = .003.
+This noise will be roughly Gaussian; an AW scaled similarity of 3 standard deviations would be significant at about p = .003.
 With actual text data, we usually will see scaled similarity above 5 standard deviations.

 Some index tuning is needed to achieve this kind of performance.
 This will